Leocardius Sree

 - Fenn: Asgarthan theorist whose work Sree studied

-- Geirr Aveskamp: Basileus who attended Sree’s death (322 AC)
+- Geirr Aveskamp: Former Basileus who attended Sree’s death (322 AC)

 - Nagi de Santis: Sculptor who created “The Night Watcher” honoring Sree